-"The Emerging Professionals Graduate Programme at Waka Kotahi is structured a little differently to other programmes: you move between three teams in the first two years.
-I'm currently in the procurement team, which I chose as it aligns with my Commercial Law studies.
+"I was part of the Emerging Professionals Graduate Programme here at Waka Kotahi.
+You move between three teams.
+I chose the procurement team for one of my placements as it aligns with my Commercial Law studies.
+I'm now a Procurement Manager.
 We provide advice, support and guidance for all types of procurement activities, not just infrastructure.